kartikbhalala/kartikbhalala.github.io/_pages/about.md

 # About Me

-I am Kartik Bhalala, a passionate Machine Learning Engineer with a strong foundation in Information Technology.
-Currently pursuing a Master's degree in Information Technology from The University of Western Australia, I am expected to graduate in 2024.
-My academic journey began at Uka Tarsadia University, where I completed my B.Tech in Information Technology.
+I'm Kartik Bhalala, a passionate Machine Learning Engineer and Information Technology professional with a diverse skill set spanning Machine Learning, software development, and data analytics.
+I am currently pursuing my Master's in Information Technology at The University of Western Australia, I'm constantly expanding my knowledge in cutting-edge areas such as machine learning, natural language processing, and cloud computing.

 With hands-on experience in developing sophisticated machine learning models, I specialize in Natural Language Processing, Computer Vision, and Deep Learning.
 I have a proven track record of leveraging advanced technologies such as PyTorch, OpenCV, and Huggingface to tackle complex problems in fields like sentiment analysis and question-answering systems.

-My expertise extends to cloud computing platforms such as AWS and GCP, where I have deployed and managed scalable machine learning solutions and databases.
-I am skilled in designing and optimizing data warehouses, conducting data analysis, and leveraging SQL and Python for data manipulation and mining.
+Beyond just building models, I've enjoyed diving into cloud computing with platforms like AWS and GCP.
+I've had the opportunity to deploy scalable machine learning solutions and optimize databases for performance.
+My skills also include designing and analyzing data warehouses, using SQL and Python to extract meaningful insights from complex datasets.

 I am particularly enthusiastic about projects that push the boundaries of technology and have a positive impact on society.
 For instance, I developed an Intelligent Health Consultation Agent that utilizes OpenAI's GPT-4o to provide accurate health-related responses, enhancing accessibility to medical information.